YassineZitouni29/YassineZitouni29/README.md

 -->
 ## Hey there, I'm Yassine 👋

-🔥 I'm passionate about Computer Science and Machine Learning, with a deep interest in Statistics 🧠 I enjoy building things from scratch and diving into challenging problems 🎓 I'm studying Computer Science Engineering at UM6P – College of Computing (Morocco), a leading computing school in Africa.
+🔥 I'm passionate about Computer Science and Machine Learning, with a deep interest in Statistics<br>
+🧠 I enjoy building things from scratch and diving into challenging problems<br>
+🎓 I'm studying Computer Science Engineering at UM6P – College of Computing (Morocco), a leading computing school in Africa.

 ## 🔭 About me